kiaras4/comp423-course-notes/docs/tutorials/rust-setup.md

 Once the setup is complete, close the current terminal tab by pressing the trash can button.
 Open a new terminal in VS Code and run ``rustc --version`` to ensure the dev container is running a recent version of Rust.

-## Part 3: The Hello World Program!
+## Part 3: The Hello COMP423 Program!

-We will be creating your hello world program using Cargo.
+We will be creating your hello comp423 program using Cargo.
 Cargo is the build system and package manager that Rust uses.

 1. Run these command lines

     ```
-    cargo new hello_world --vcs none
+    cargo new hello_comp423 --vcs none
     cd hello_world
     ```

-    The first command creates a new directory & project named hello_world.
+    The first command creates a new directory & project named hello_comp423.
 Cargo will have created one directory, called src, and 2 files, Cargo.toml and main.rs(this one is in the src directory).
-The second command navigates you into the hello_world directory. ``--vcs none`` prevents the command from creating a git repository, which we have already done.
+The second command navigates you into the hello_comp423 directory. ``--vcs none`` prevents the command from creating a git repository, which we have already done.

     With these lines of code, Cargo has already created the "Hello, World!" in the main.rs file!